apache/flink/docs/content.zh/docs/deployment/elastic_scaling.md

 You can also use Adaptive Scheduler without Reactive Mode, but there are some practical limitations:
 - If you are using Adaptive Scheduler on a session cluster, there are no guarantees regarding the distribution of slots between multiple running jobs in the same session.

-One benefit of Adpative Scheduler over the default scheduler is that it can handle TaskManager losses gracefully, since it would just scale down in these cases.
+One benefit of the Adaptive Scheduler over the default scheduler is that it can handle TaskManager losses gracefully, since it would just scale down in these cases.

 ### Usage